a0s21en5/C-Sharp-Bootcamp/ASP.NET MVC 5.md

 8. **AllowAnonymous**: The `[AllowAnonymous]` attribute allows anonymous access to an action method that is otherwise protected by authentication or authorization filters.
 It overrides any global or controller-level authorization rules.

 9. **Route**: The `[Route]` attribute allows you to define custom routing patterns for an action method.
 It provides more flexibility in specifying the URL pattern for accessing the action method.

-Action selectors help in fine-tuning the routing and behavior of action methods in an MVC application.
-They provide control over which methods are invoked for specific HTTP verbs, allow customization of method names, and enable route customization.
-By using these attributes, you can design your application's routing and action method invocation based on specific requirements and constraints.